BjoernKW/ZenQuery/README.md

 ## <a name="license"/>License and version information

-Commercial / premium versions of ZenQuery will include the source code (under [Apache License](http://www.apache.org/licenses/)).
+Commercial / premium versions of ZenQuery include the source code (under [Apache License](http://www.apache.org/licenses/)).

 The free version is closed source for now.